JiaQiSJTU/VisionInText/README.md

 ## Data

+We express our gratitude to the ASCII artists whose fantastic creations underpin our research.
+In order to assess the visual perception abilities of models, we made slight modifications to the original ASCII art for the test set ASCIIEval.
+Meanwhile, we retained the original ASCII art (`original_ascii_art`) and provided the URL (`url`) to the data source.
+It is important to note that our data is licensed under CC BY NC 4.0, which permits only non-commercial use and is intended exclusively for research purposes.

 Some examplified training (ASCIITune) and test data (ASCIIEval) are provided in `./data`.

 To begin with, please collect the images for each ASCII art by: